How to Apply Custom Format Cells in Excel (17 Examples)

 Control the Number of Decimal Places to Custom Format Cells in Excel

-• Repeat the steps and type different format codes to display different formats.
+• Repeat the steps and type different format codes individually to display other decimal places.

 Control the Number of Decimal Places to Custom Format Cells in Excel